ToucanToco/toucan-connectors/README.md

 Some connectors are tested with calls to the actual data systems that they target, for example `elasticsearch`, `mongo`, `mssql`.

-Other are tested with mocks of the classes or functions returning data that you are wrapping (see : `HttpAPI`, or `microstrategy`).
+Others are tested with mocks of the classes or functions returning data that you are wrapping (see : `HttpAPI`, or `microstrategy`).